Palisade Head at Tettegouche State Park: A Scenic Drive You Won’t Forget

 Can I climb Palisade Head?

-Rock climbing at Palisade Head in Tettegouche State Park is allowed but only recommended for experienced climbers only as the cliffs are extremely high and the rock is often loose.
+Rock climbing at Palisade Head in Tettegouche State Park is allowed but only recommended for experienced climbers as the cliffs are extremely high, and the rock is often loose.

 Climbing is also limited to designated areas and requires a permit from the park.

-When you stop by to visit, keep an eye out for climbing ropes and on most nice days, you’ll find people making their accent.
+When you stop by to visit, keep an eye out for climbing ropes, and on most nice days, you’ll find people making their accents.

 Is Palisade Head safe to visit?